-3.5 P.E.O.P.L.E (Public Employees Organized to Promote Legislative Equality) Committee Deductions: To the extent allowable by law, employees may authorize payroll deductions for the People Committee by submitting the form provided by the Union to payroll.
-The City agrees to provide the Union by the 10th of each month a listing of employees that are making PEOPLE contributions and amount deducted per employee.
-The Union will reimburse the City for any expense incurred by the City in maintaining the People Deduction.
+P.E.O.P.L.E (Public Employees Organized to Promote Legislative Equality) Committee Deductions: To the extent allowable by law, employees may authorize payroll deductions for the People Committee by submitting the form provided by the Union to payroll.
+The Employer agrees to provide the Union by the 10th of each month with a listing of employees that are making PEOPLE contributions and amount deducted per employee.
+The Union will reimburse the Employer for any expense incurred by the Employer in maintaining the People Deduction.

-3.6 Union Representation:
+Union Representation: